rick001/ocr/README.md

 - Install poppler-utils on your system
 - Windows users need to download and configure poppler manually

+**"OpenRouter API key not found" error:**
+- Set the OPENROUTER_API_KEY environment variable
+- Get your API key from [https://openrouter.ai/keys](https://openrouter.ai/keys)
+- The app will work without AI enhancement if no API key is provided

 **Poor OCR accuracy:**
 - Try preprocessing the image manually (increase contrast, remove noise)
 - Ensure the image has sufficient resolution
 - Check that text is clearly visible and well-spaced
+- Enable AI enhancement for better results

 **PDF generation fails:**
 - Check that the output directory is writable